TrevorStubbs/SalmonCookies/README.md

 create separate JS object literals for each shop location:
 1. Stores the min/max hourly customers, and average cookies per customer, in object properties
 1. Uses a method of that object to generate a random number of customers per hour.
-1. Calc and stor the simulated amounts of cookies purchased for each hour at each locations using average cookies purchased and the random number of customers generated.
+1. Calc and store the simulated amounts of cookies purchased for each hour at each locations using average cookies purchased and the random number of customers generated.
 1. Store the results for each location in a separate array (object property).
 1. Display the values of each array as `<ul>` in browser
 1. Calc the sum of these hourly totals.